These are some of the most common questions I get about my 4x4 van conversion kit. Feel free to email me for more details.

 Q. What do I do for shocks?

-A. I have several shock & mounting styles available.
+A. I have several shock & mounting options available.
+Standard is a single front shock, dual shock towers are available too.

 Q. Will extended brake lines be needed?

-A. Yes, I offer custom steel braided brake lines for every lift height.
+A. Yes, I offer custom steel braided DOT brake lines for every lift height.

 Q. What do I do about driveshafts?